haiquangtran/AECustomerAppSolution/README.md

 ## Technology Stack
 - ASP.NET Core 2.2 API
 - Entity Framework Core (In memory database)
-- XUnit
+- XUnit, Moq
 - Swagger/OpenAPI support
 - Dependency Injection

 ## Future Extensions (if time permits)
 - Currently uses In Memory database for convenience.
 In memory database should only be used for testing purposes, therefore, should not be used in future.
 - Logging needs to be added to the solution, this can be added to the Global exception handler.
-- Unit tests and integration tests need to be written.application.
+- Integration tests need to be written.
+- Fine grained validation fields i.e. minDate and maxDate validation on DOB.
 - Add Health check endpoint to check the health of the API.
 - Add custom API Exceptions and exception handling for easier debugging and more detailed information.